 Eliot Bates is an ethnomusicologist and recording engineer with a special interest in the social studies of technology.
-His research examines recording production and the social lives of musical instruments and studio recording technologies.
+Their research examines recording production and the social lives of musical instruments and studio recording technologies.
+Currently Eliot is completing three books about gear cultures, two of them focused on modular synthesis.

 books